 This represents the variable name, used to show separate indicators side-by-side.

 The indicators are laid out in consecutive rows.
-Each indicator will take a given vertical size, and the full width of the container.
+Each indicator will take a given vertical size, and the full

 In order to access the other indicators, the user may need to scroll down.